PoCInnovation/Pool2023/ifps.md

 ## Introduction

-Pour cet matine nous allons utiliser une implementation d'IPFS en Go.
+For this matinee we will use an implementation of IPFS in Go.
-Cette implementation est la plus utilise aujourd'hui et la plus complete.
+This implementation is the most used today and the most complete.
-Il existe egalement de mutilples implementation Iroh en Rust, Js et bien d'autres.
+There are also many Iroh implementations in Rust, Js and many others.

-Il n'est pas necessaire d'avoir fait du Go, l'objectif est de comprendre la technologie et pour ce nous utiliserons la CLI.
+It is not necessary to have done Go, the goal is to understand the technology and for this we will use the CLI.

 ## Step 0 - Setup